Fixed-Cost Egg Freezing Packages: 9 Things You Need to Know Before You Choose One

 Many fixed-cost or “guarantee” programs require eligibility checks before treatment begins.

-These may include age limits, minimum ovarian reserve thresholds, or other clinical criteria.
-If you don’t qualify, the package may not be available or may be priced differently.
+If you don’t qualify, the package may not be available—or may be priced differently.

 An important question to ask is: what happens if my results change after the first cycle?